OdysLam/Dimitra/README.md

 The esp reports the measurements to a flask server that in turn hosts and updates the GUI of our system.
 In the GUI there are certain charts that update realtime and certain charts that are mockups.

-The demo was coded overnight.
+The demo was coded overnight and it serves as a mockup for our envisioned functionality